azsk/AzTS-docs/MMA Removal Utility/README.md

 ## Installation

-Please follow the steps provided [here](./SingleTenantSetupInstallation.md), to install and configure AzTS MMA Discovery and Removal utility.
+For the single-tenant setup, please refer [here](./SingleTenantSetupInstallation.md) and for the multi-tenant setup, please refer [here](./MultiTenantSetupInstallation.md), to install and configure AzTS MMA Discovery and Removal utility.

 ## Schedule or Trigger